-These little tree-shaped, paper cones were quite fun to make.
+These tree-shaped paper cones were quite fun to make.
 Older kids will be able to make this craft with little to no assistance.
 I have toddlers and preschoolers in my daycare, and they required some help cutting and assembling the pieces to form their paper cones.

 While making our paper cones, we discussed shapes, colours and patterns, and the hooligans got to practice their tracing and cutting skills.